larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 problematic behavior can identify a moderator they feel comfortable contacting.

+## Training

+The IETF is committed to providing and/or funding training for appointed moderators as necessary.
+The IESG will negotiate any required funding or resources with IETF Administration LLC
+{{?RFC8711}}.

 # Scope

 The IETF moderator team is responsible for establishing processes to